This is the 2nd problem I've encountered in buying mid-range Duralast auto parts from Autozone. The first incident from last year, I did not report.

 If junk is acceptable to you, then you can buy it much cheaper on ebay or from known-compromised quality parts suppliers.
 There's no need to overpay for junk at Autozone!

-Review about: Autozone Auto Part.
+Product or Service Mentioned: Autozone Auto Part.

 Reason of review: Bad quality.